mzabani/codd/README.md

 1. Configure your `.env` file as explained in this guide.
 2. In that configuration make sure you have that extra `dev-only` folder to hold SQL migrations that will only run in developers' machines.
+3. Run `dropdb your_database` to drop your DB; it will be recreated so make any dumps now if necessary.
+4. Add `CREATE USER`-like migrations for the users you need (`pg_dumpall --roles-only` can help you with that) and run `codd add create-users-migration.sql --dest-folder your-dev-only-folder`
-3. Run `pg_dump -N codd_schema your_database > bootstrap-migration.sql`
+5. Run `pg_dump your_database > bootstrap-migration.sql`
-4. Edit `bootstrap-migration.sql` and add `-- codd: no-txn` as its very first line.
+6. Edit `bootstrap-migration.sql` and add `-- codd: no-txn` as its very first line.
-5. Run `dropdb your_database; codd add bootstrap-migration.sql --dest-folder your-dev-only-folder`
+7. Run `codd add bootstrap-migration.sql --dest-folder your-dev-only-folder`
-6. You should now have your Database back and managed through _Codd_.
+8. You should now have your Database back and managed through _Codd_.
-7. Make sure your Production `.env` does not contain your `dev-only` folder.
+9. Make sure your Production `.env` does not contain your `dev-only` folder.
 Add any future SQL migrations to your `all-migrations` folder.

 ## <a name='Safetyconsiderations'></a>Safety considerations